 The possibility for short-selling (shorting) is permitted in the management of the Pension Fund given that NBIM has access to established loan facilities.
 However, restrictions are laid down as part of the CEO investment mandate issued by Norges Bank's Executive Board.
-Shorting on the equity side was zero throughout 2012.
+There were no shorting on the Equity side in 2013.
 The graph below shows the amount of shorting as a percentage of the composite fair value.
 Shorting is defined as the sum of negative net asset values at security level.
 The red dashed line indicates the average value within the year.

 NBIM uses external managers to handle parts of the portfolio.
 NBIM awards management mandates to organizations with expertise in clearly defined sectors and/or regions.
-The fund's externally managed mandates had assets under management worth NOK 150 billion at the end of 2012.
-This is equivalent to 4 per cent of the fund's total value compared to 4 per cent a year earlier.
+The fund's externally managed mandates had assets under management worth NOK 190 billion at the end of 2013.
+This is equivalent to 4 per cent of the fund's total value.
 External equity mandates accounted for 97% of the total external assets under management.
-There were a total of 56 mandates managed by 51 different organizations, 55 of which were equity mandates.
+There were a total of 69 mandates managed by 60 different organizations, 67 of which were equity mandates.
 The complete list of organizations managing assets on behalf of NBIM is detailed in the Annual reports available on www.nbim.no.